The Best Way to Make Your Van Into a Simple Camper

 Organizing Saves a Lot of Time and Space

 I keep all the stuff I need for these short trips in separate boxes, so I don't have to go looking for stuff when I have to leave.
 All has its own place, even my fishing gear.
 I once forgot my bag full of clothing and it was a four day trip.
 First thing in the morning I had to find a store like Walmart, to get some basic clothing.
 Not easy in a place without big cities.
 You always discover something missing when you're too far away to turn back to pick it up.

 Starting New Adventures in My New Van

-A Van like ours is hard, if not almost impossible to find in the second hand market.
-Last month we stumbled upon one that would certainly fit our need.
-It's not as high as the present one, but high enough for me to go around in.
+These vans are very hard to find in the second hand market.
+Most of them don't have an increast roof and very few have automatic transition.
+Last month we stumbled upon one that would fit our need.
+The roof is not as high as the present one, but high enough for me to go around in.
 It's 12 years old but has a very low mileage, so we decided to buy it and will trade-in our old van.
-Today I will drive my Van for the last time and I must confess: I'm totally not happy about it.
-After 19 years this van has grown on me.
+Today I will drive my Van for the last time and I must confess: I'm feeling a bit sad.
+After 20 years this van has grown on me.